You can make history as we build a party for US.

 We challenge and address all forms of behavior that demean, marginalize, reject, discriminate, threaten, or harm another individual or group on the basis of ability, activist experience, age, class or income level, cultural background, education, ethnicity, gender, immigration status, language, nationality, physical appearance, race, religion, self-expression, sexual orientation, status as a parent, or other such factors.

 Such behavior may come in a wide variety of forms, from seemingly harmless jokes to threats of violence, from interrupting to verbal abuse, from touching to assault.
 Some forms are more extreme and irreparable than others, but all are unacceptable.

 Consent is mandatory.
 An action is consensual when two or more people decide together to participate in any activity with each other — whether this is physical, verbal, or sexual.
-Someone consents when they respond to a clearly stated question with a clearly stated “yes,” not the absence of a “no.” Consent is necessary in a wide variety of situations: hugs, photos, and difficult conversations are just a few examples.
+Someone consents when they respond to a clearly stated question with a clearly stated “yes,” not the absence of a “no.” Consent is necessary in a wide variety of situations: hugs, photos, video recordings, and difficult conversations are just a few examples.

 Our various social media platforms have their own community guidelines and you may be blocked or suspended if your posts do not respect those rules.
 We generally advise not to engage in disputes online if they get personal, and always try to choose the higher ground and model the respectful and caring culture we stand for.

 We remain open to challenges and growth

 We embrace respectful disagreement as a path towards understanding, resolution and self-improvement.
 We listen and seek to learn from the constructive criticism that we may receive from others.
 If someone discusses something you have done as hurtful or insensitive, we listen to them, and consider that this is an expression of a desire to help and better our community.